jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == TODO ==

 * Make expiration strings nicer
-* Test with backordered products
 * Look into adding ajax and mini-cart notices
 * Take some screenshots for wordpress.org
 * Add some kind of indicator to cart so you know what items will expire
-* Add option to refresh page (or do something) when items have expired from cart

 == Thanks ==